 - 1 whole chicken cut up or a mix of legs, thighs, wings

-- 3 tablespoon sofrito
+- 3 tablespoons sofrito

 - 1 tablespoon tomato paste

-- 2 teaspoon chicken bouillon
+- 2 large chicken bouillon cubes

 - 1 bay leaf